Who Killed James Forrestal? Part 5

 I just ran across your 1999 article on the Net in which you characterize the

-Summit" on the 40th anniversary of the killing.
-It was a coup
+on the 40th anniversary of the killing.
+It was a coup that involved the

-Lies about Kennedy Assassination" for samples of the latter.
-As
+about Kennedy Assassination" for samples of the latter.
+As Gregory

-Gregory Treverton has written, "Propaganda is the bread and butter of
+Treverton has written, "Propaganda is the bread and butter of covert

 Unfortunately, and I hope inadvertently, you have perpetuated some of that